ryanapking/epicodus-php-shoe-store/README.md

 ## Specifications

-_Spec 1: The store ID can be returned._
+_Spec 1: A store's ID can be returned._
 * _Input: Get "Shoepocalypse" ID_
 * _Output: 34_

-_Spec 2: The store name can be returned._
+_Spec 2: A store's name can be returned._
 * _Input: Get store name_
 * _Output: "Shoemageddon"_

-_Spec 3: The store name can be changed._
+_Spec 3: A store's name can be changed._
 * _Input: Change "Shoemageddon" to "Shoepocalypse"_
 * _Output: Store name now set to "Shoepocalypse"_